Qualtagh/JBroTable/README.md

 - Motif
 - Metal (high contrast, steel, ocean)
 - GTK
+- Aqua

 Tested on Windows 2003, 7 and 8 with standard (Luna, Aero, Metro) and with classic themes.
 Tested on OpenSUSE 11 with GNOME (GTK+ 2).
-Not tested on Mac OS. _May_ work on Aqua L&F properly too.
+Tested on Mac OS X 10.8.

 Supported features (original StackOverflow answer):
 - Stops dragging a column at table end